felipecode/coiltraine/README.md

 #### Getting CARLA

 For doing scenario evaluation in CARLA you must install CARLA 0.8.4 or CARLA 0.8.2 under docker.
-[This tutorial](https://carla.readthedocs.io/en/latest/carla_docker/) explain how to install  carla under docker.
+[This tutorial](https://carla.readthedocs.io/en/latest/carla_docker/) explains how to install  carla under docker.

 #### Executing